trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal/set-up-environment.md

    ```

 1. Follow the instructions in the Rust installation program.
-For example, it may prompt you to run `source "$HOME/.cargo/env"` to configure your current terminal window to run Rust.
+For example, it may prompt you to run `. "$HOME/.cargo/env"` to configure your current terminal window to run Rust.

 1. Add WASM as a compilation target for Rust by running this command: